Arno65/Advent-of-Code-2022/README.md

 Day 6 has solutions in Haskell and Python.

 Day 7 has two versions with solutions in Haskell\
-It took me more than a day to solve the task for day 7.
+It took me more than a day to solve the task for day 7.\
 First I wanted to solve the task with builing a file system tree.
-That did not go well.\
+That did not go well.
 Next I created a list with all files incl. full path names.
-With that I solved part 1.\
+With that I solved part 1.
 Then I misread the instructions for part 2.
-Here I wasted many hours.\
+Here I wasted many hours.
-In the weekend I took time to rewrite the code day 7 and managed to create, fill and process the file system tree I wanted from the start.\
+In the weekend I took time to rewrite the code day 7 and managed to create, fill and process the file system tree I wanted from the start.
 Both version work 0K.\
-(That version can be found in directory 'SolvedWithTree'.)
+(The alternative version can be found in directory 'SolvedWithTree'.)

-Day 8, 9 and 10 have solutions in Haskell.\
+Day 8, 9 and 10 have solutions in Haskell.